evgenyneu/evgenii.com/blog/_posts/2014-09-10-apple-watch-has-many-familiar-apps.md

 layout: blog_post
 comments: true
 title: "Web browser was not invited to the Apple Watch party"
-meta_description: "In September 9 2014 Apple Watch was introduced"
+meta_description: "In September 9 2014 Apple Watch was introduced, it was the first major new computing platform without a web browser."
 tags: technology
 ---